An extensive guide to the best breakfast you could have in Spain

 Torrijas are one of the most typical breakfast examples of Easter.
 This Spanish breakfast dish was traditionally prepared to avoid wasting bread.

-This sweet breakfast recipe consists of soaking some slices of hard bread in milk that has been warmed with some lemon peel and a vanilla stick.
+This sweet breakfast recipe consists of soaking some slices of hard bread in milk warmed with some lemon peel and a vanilla stick.

-After that, you will have to coat them with sugar and cinnamon and fry them.
+After that, you must coat them with sugar and cinnamon and fry them.
 A healthier version of the traditional torrijas can be made by cooking them in the oven.

 Get the recipe: Delicious Torrijas Recipe (Spanish French Toast)